ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

 .. note::

-   Attaching to a running process is an alpha feature and support for detaching from the target process without ending the target process is not currently supported.
+   Attaching to a running process is an alpha feature and detaching from the target process without ending the target process is not currently supported.

 Runtime instrumentation example